bitrix24/b24restdocs/api-reference/landing/page/methods/landing-landing-add-by-template.md

 >
 > Who can execute the method: any user

-The method `landing.landing.addByTemplate` creates a page based on a template (a list of templates that the user sees before creating the page).
+The method `landing.landing.addByTemplate` adds a page based on a template (a list of templates that the user sees before creating the page).
 It returns the `ID` of the created page or an error.

-You cannot modify the fields of the created page; for that, you can use [landing.landing.add](./landing-landing-add.md).
+You cannot influence the fields of the created page; for that, you can use [landing.landing.add](./landing-landing-add.md).

 ## Parameters